- Southern Terminus:

 - Middlesex, Somerset, Morris, Passaic, Bergen

 I-287 is a semicircular expressway looping around New York City at about a 25-mile radius.
-The portion in New Jersey is known as the Middlesex Freeway.
 It begins in Edison at the New Jersey Turnpike (I-95) and the approach to the Outerbridge Crossing (NJ 440).
 It runs west to Somerville, where it begins to curve to the north and then to the northeast.
-It has interchanges with the Phillipsburg-Newark Expressway (I-78) and the Bergen-Passaic Expressway (I-80).
+It has interchanges with I-78 and the Bergen-Passaic Expressway (I-80).
 It continues northeast to Mahwah, where it crosses the border into New York.
 Just over the border, it curves to the east and merges with the New York Thruway (I-87).
 I-287 is signed as a north/south route in New Jersey and as an east/west route in New York.